4 people dead, including gunman, in Jacksonville dollar store shooting

 Waters said the gunman was believed to have resided in Clay County, and drove about 40 miles north to Jacksonville on Saturday.

 He donned a tactical vest and used an assault-style rifle and a handgun to carry out the attack.
-Photos of the weapons shared during a press conference showed a swastika painted on one side of the rifle.
+Photos of the weapons shared during a press conference showed swastikas painted on one side of the rifle.

-Waters said the gunman texted his father ahead of the shooting to share the location of three manifesto documents.
-The family called the sheriff's office roughly 30 minutes later, but by that time, the attack had already occurred.
+Waters said the gunman texted his father ahead of the shooting to share the location of three manifesto documents — one addressed to his parents, one to the media and a third to federal agents.
+The family called the local sheriff's office roughly 30 minutes later, but by that time, the attack had already started.

-The gunman acted alone, Waters said, adding, "There is no evidence the shooter was part of a large group."
-FBI agents are on scene and have opened a federal civil rights investigation.
+The gunman acted alone, Waters said, adding, "there is no evidence the shooter was part of a large group."
+FBI agents are on scene and have opened a federal civil rights investigation, with plans to pursue the incident as a hate crime.

-Police said the shooter was involved in a 2016 domestic call, but was not arrested.
-More detail on the incident was not immediately available.
+Police said the shooter was involved in a 2016 domestic call, but was not arrested, and that the the Baker Act was invoked against him in 2017.
+The Florida act allows individuals to be involuntarily taken to a receiving facility to be treated for mental illness.

 Local news outlets reported a heavy police presence at the store along Kings Road in the Northwest neighborhood of College Gardens, starting around 1 p.m. on Saturday.
 Students at nearby Edward Waters University, a small, historically Black college, were told to remain inside their residence halls until the scene could be cleared.